luksaw/training/README.md

 - robotframework	3.1.2
 - robotframework-seleniumlibrary	4.2.0
 - selenium	3.141.0
+- IntelliBot plugin for PyCharm (can be installed from Settings/Plugins

 # Steps how to run test
 Follow below instructions to setup virtual environment and run test.